multiscale/muscle3/docs/source/fortran.rst

 As you can see, sending complex data types with MUSCLE is a bit more difficult in Fortran than in Python, but it is not too burdensome.
-One thing that's still missing is sending and receiving multidimensional arrays of numbers.
-We hope to add that in a future version; for now you'll need to put them into a list of numbers manually.

 Handling errors
 ```````````````